On this page

 - procedure for reporting suspicion that a child or young person may be at risk

 - procedure for dealing with breaches of your child safe environments policy.

-Involve all members of your organisation in the development of your child safe policy and code of conduct.
+Involve all members of your organisation in the development of your child safe environments policy and code of conduct.
 Wherever possible, this should include consultation with children and young people who receive your services.

 Wide consultation will help ensure the policy is useful, understood and supported by everyone involved in your organisation.

 Statement of your commitment

-Your policy should clearly state your organisation’s commitment to the safety, protection and wellbeing of children.
+Your policy should clearly state your organisation’s commitment to the safety, protection and wellbeing of children and young people.

 This statement might be quoted on newsletters, posters and in other contexts to ensure that this commitment is understood by everyone involved in your organisation.

 Our child safe environments policy was written to demonstrate the strong commitment of our organisation to the safety of children and young people and establishing and maintaining child safe and child friendly environments.

-We aim to create a child safe and child friendly environment where all children are respected, valued and encouraged to reach their full potential.
+We aim to create a child safe and child friendly environment where all children and young people are respected, valued and encouraged to reach their full potential.

-When children are involved in planning and decision making they feel empowered and are more likely to let people know when they feel unsafe.
-Your policy should include an undertaking to encourage children to express their views and make suggestions.
+When children and young people are involved in planning and decision making they feel empowered and are more likely to let people know when they feel unsafe.
+Your policy should include an undertaking to encourage children and young people to express their views and make suggestions.

 Always ensure that feedback and suggestions made by children are acknowledged, and acted upon wherever possible.